Polychlorinated biphenyl: Physical

 PCBs were technically attractive because of their inertness, which includes their resistance to combustion.
 Nonetheless, they can be effectively destroyed by incineration at 1000 °C. When combusted at lower temperatures, they convert in part to more hazardous unintentional persistent organic pollutants, including polychlorinated dibenzofurans and dibenzo-p-dioxins.
 When conducted properly, the combustion products are water, carbon dioxide, and hydrogen chloride.
 In some cases, the PCBs are combusted as a solution in kerosene.
 PCBs have also been destroyed by pyrolysis in the presence of alkali metal carbonates.

 Thermal desorption is highly effective at removing PCBs from soil.

 Chemical

-PCBs are fairly chemically unreactive, this property being attractive for its application as an inert material.
-They resist oxidation.
+PCBs are fairly chemically unreactive; they resist oxidation and hydrolysis commonly encountered in industrial applications, alongside high thermal stability and electrical resistivity, low water solubility and flammability, and resistance to acids and bases.
+These properties make it attractive for its use in industry.

 Many chemical compounds are available to destroy or reduce the PCBs.
 Commonly, PCBs are degraded by basic mixtures of glycols, which displace some or all chloride.
 Also effective are reductants such as sodium or sodium naphthalene.
 Vitamin B12 has also shown promise.